Sunday, 1 December 2013

 "Sartorial is a contemporary interpretation of a classic Fougère; traditional notes...have been exquisitely stitched together...to create the perfect illusion of a tailor’s workroom".

-More importantly, would Jeeves have approved of this choice?
+More importantly, would Jeeves approve of this choice?

 Handwoven in the Outer Hebrides